 In between you'll discover the pine-fringed beaches and salt marshes of north Norfolk and the marram grass and dunes of the east.

 Norfolk has more than 6000 miles of road, more than any other county in the country, but no motorway.
-By December 2014, the A11 will be the first completely dualled road to Norwich.
-Of course, once you're here that won't matter – you'll want to relax and enjoy the idyllic scenery.
+In December 2014, the full dualling of the A11 all the way to Norwich was completed at Elveden - now it's much easier to get to Norfolk!